zakia5/coding-challenge/README.md

 ```
 hashtags = [Cassandra, NoSQL], created_at: Thu Mar 24 17:51:10 +0000 2016
 ```
 This tweet is out of order and is outside the 60 second window of the maximum timestamp processed (latest timestamp),  i.e., `Thu Mar 24 17:52:12 +0000 2016`.
 This tweet should be ignored.
 It will not form new edges and will not contribute to the graph formation.
-The graph remains the same as before this tweet arrived.
+The graph remains the same as before this tweet arrived, so the average remains `2.00`.

 Consider that a new tweet arrives and the extracted information is